codacy/docs/docs/organizations/managing-repositories.md

 Then, close the window to return to your repositories list.
 Although Codacy will immediately start analyzing new added repositories, they will display empty metrics until the first analysis returns results.

 ![Waiting for first analysis results](images/repositories-analyzing.png)

+!!! note
+    -   When an **admin user** adds a new repository to Codacy, all users with admin permissions over that repository will start following it.

+    -   If you access directly on Codacy to the details of a repository that you have permissions over and you **weren't following yet**, Codacy automatically adds that repository to your repositories list.
+For example, when you access the repository directly from a link on the Git provider UI.

+    -   If you access directly on Codacy to the details of a repository that you **don't have permissions anymore**, Codacy automatically removes that repository from your repositories list.

 ## See also